 We recognise that audit quality cannot be ensured solely through regular rotation of external auditors or reducing conflicts caused by the payment of fees for non-audit work.
-We expect audit committee chairs and committee members to understand the organisation, challenge management and external and internal audit teams, and to follow best practice guidance when appointing audit firms, such as those we contributed to with the UK Investment Association10.
+We expect audit committee chairs and committee members to understand the organisation, challenge management and external and internal audit teams, and to follow best practice guidance when appointing audit firm.
 Committee chairs and members should ensure they have sufficient time to fulfil their duties, which we expect to be significant, particularly for large, complex organisations.